dynamics-of-stellar-systems/dynamite/docs/getting_started/code_overview.rst

 7. `Managing output`_
 8. `Logging output`_

-The tutorial XXXXX [ADD A LINK] shows an example of running DYNAMITE from start to finish - this would also be a great place to start getting acquainted with the code.
+The tutorials show an example of running DYNAMITE from start to finish - this would also be a great place to start getting acquainted with the code.

 Directory Structure
 ===================